NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

   it MUST immediately respond with an error Code "UnsupportedConstraint" and list all constraint names that it does not support.

-## QEdge.qualifier_constraints
+## QEdge.constraints
-- If a KP server receives any QEdge.qualifier_constraints, it MUST only return qualified edges that are compatible with the constraints.
-It MUST NOT return any unqualified edges.
+- If a KP server receives any QEdge.constraints.qualifiers, it MUST only return edges that are compatible with the constraints.
+- If a KP server receives any QEdge.constraints.qualifiers, it MUST NOT return any unqualified edges.
-  If a KP does not yet support QEdge.qualifier_constraints, it MUST return an empty response because no matches are possible.
+  If a KP does not yet support QEdge.qualifiers, it MUST return an empty response because no matches are possible.
-- If an ARA server receives any QEdge.qualifier_constraints, it MUST relay all QEdge.qualifier_constraints to its KP(s) to satisfy.
+- If an ARA server receives any QEdge.constraints, it MUST relay all QEdge.constraints to its KP(s) to satisfy.

 ## info.x-trapi.batch_size_limit
 - This batch size limit refers to the maximum length of any single QNode.ids list.
 The limit